 Inside the Story

-When I was writing Violet's story for The Bridgertons: Happily Ever After, I rewrote the jail scene from An Offer from a Gentleman from Violet’s point of view.
+- When I was writing Violet's story for The Bridgertons: Happily Ever After, NEEDS LINK I rewrote the jail scene from An Offer from a Gentleman from Violet’s point of view.
 That scene never made it into the final book, but I've posted it here.
+NEEDS LINK

 The earl, one Richard Gunningworth, never discussed Sophie or her origins, but he must have known she was his bastard.
 No one knew what had been in the letter the housekeeper had fished from Sophie’s pocket when she’d been discovered that rainy midnight; the earl had burned the missive mere seconds after reading it.
 He’d watched the paper shrivel and curl in the flames, then ordered a room made up for Sophie near the nursery.
 She’d remained there ever since.
 He called her Sophia, and she called him “my lord,” and they saw each other a few times a year, whenever the earl returned home from London, which wasn’t very often.